 7. “I can’t believe …” (insert remark about another person or group)

 Gossip or badmouthing often begins with “I can’t believe” or a similar phrase noting an error in thinking or doing by another person or group of people.
 Such a statement allows us to express disapproval.
-It can also be employed as a technique to build connection among the group members.
+It can also be employed as a technique to build connections among the group members.

 While I get that this approach helps us to define who we are in contrast to another group, it generally involves passing judgment.
-This stance may serve its short-term goal of creating a sense of belonging, but harms the longer-term objective of allowing people and groups to be loved for who and what they are.
+This stance may serve its short-term goal of creating a sense of belonging but harms the longer-term objective of allowing people and groups to be loved for who and what they are.